 The overall ratings of four media stocks are down on Portfolio Grader this week.
 Each of these rates a “D” (“sell”) or “F” overall (“strong sell”).

-This is a rough week for Loral Space & Communications Inc. (LORL).
-The company’s rating falls to D from the previous week’s C. Loral Space & Communications is a satellite communications company.
-The stock also gets an F in Earnings Growth.
-The stock has a trailing PE Ratio of 327.70.
-For more information, get Portfolio Grader’s complete analysis of LORL stock.
+This is a rough week for Discovery Communications, Inc. Class A (DISCA).
+The company’s rating falls to F from the previous week’s D. Discovery Communications is a global media and entertainment company that provides programming across multiple distribution platforms.
+For more information, get Portfolio Grader’s complete analysis of DISCA stock.

 Louis Navellier’s proprietary Portfolio Grader stock ranking system assesses roughly 5,000 companies every week based on a number of fundamental and quantitative measures.
 Stocks are given a letter grade based on their results — with A being “strong buy,” and F being “strong sell.”
 Explore the tool here.